You have a great welder.

 Video Credit: redwingsteelworks

-Now you have the utility trailer ramp gate plans, what about the the next most important stage in your homemade trailer ramp gate build?
+What about the next most important stage in your homemade trailer ramp gate build?

 How to build a trailer ramp gate?

-The next post in this two part series covers how to make a trailer ramp and the key aspects to be kept in mind during the build of your utility trailer ramp gate.
+The next post in this two part series covers how to make a trailer ramp.
+And the key things to keep in mind during the build of your utility trailer ramp gate.

 You can click here now to head over to the article”How to Build a trailer Ramp Gate 12 Best Tips For Welders“.